tgifford-usc/perch-hoplite/README.md

-sudo apt-get install libsndfile1 ffmpeg pip install absl-py pip install requests pip install tensorflow-cpu
+sudo apt-get install libsndfile1 ffmpeg pip install absl-py pip install requests
+# You may skip tensorflow installation if only using the hoplite/db library.
+# However, these are required for agile modeling and most models in the zoo.
+pip install tensorflow-cpu
+pip install tensorflow-hub
 ```

 Then to install with pip: